 Our focus on Healthy People, Strong Communities is apparent in the way that we aim to educate and engage the community.
 United Way’s goals include improving access to social and health related support, to mobilize and support resident and community engagement, and to support community integration and settlement.
 Funded agencies are committed to providing services that help build relationships, generate awareness and gives someone a second chance.

 Some of the programs that the United Way of Haldimand and Norfolk fund that help to build a strong and healthy community are:

-Family Services Counseling Clinic – Professional psychotherapy is provided to couples, individuals and families who are struggling with personal/relationship issues and/or require mental health counseling, but may lack the means to pay for this resource.
+Family Services Counselling Clinic – Professional psychotherapy is provided to couples, individuals and families who are struggling with personal/relationship issues and/or require mental health counselling, but may lack the means to pay for this resource.

 Mental Health Literacy Program – Mental health education and support is provided as a way to assist with ending the stigma against mental health.
 This includes presentations, pamphlets, and engagement initiatives to inform and educate while providing support to those in need.